medayehia/Capstone-Snake-Game-Final/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Rubric Points covered in this project

+* Loops, Functions, I/O
+  * The project has a varity of control structure and functions
+  * The project reads and writes data to files
+  * The project accepts inputs from user and take actions upon these inputs
+* Object Oriented Programming
+  * The project uses Object Oriented Programming techniques
+  * Classes use appropriate access specifiers for class members
+  * Classes abstract implementation details from their interfaces
+* Memory Management
+  * The project makes use of references in function declarations
+  * The project uses smart pointers instead of raw pointers